RichardMB1217/GreatSword/README.md

 There are many things GreatSword provides that other proxies don't, such as an about:blank cloak,

-and a closable cloaked bookmarklet which you can open on any page.
+And a closable cloaked bookmarklet which you can open on any page.

 (Cloaked-Bookmarklet.js)